The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 The AI Attack Surface — What Ethical Hackers Are Actually Targeting

 AI APIs and Inference Endpoints.
 The API layer exposes distinct vulnerabilities: rate limit bypass for cost attacks, token manipulation, authentication weaknesses, and model extraction via systematic querying.
-If the company built their AI product on top of a third-party API, this is where I look for the boundary between what they control and what they don’t.
+If the company built their AI product on top of a third-party API, this is where I look for the boundary between what they control and what they do not.

 securityelites.com